 Roughly chop up the chicken to even-ish sized pieces, then add to the sauce along with the bacon, stirring to combine.
 Leave to cool.

 Roll out the pastry to the thickness of a pound coin and line your pie dish.
 I use 11cm foil ones, and get 4 out of this mixture.
 Blind bake for 10 minutes in the preheated oven, then take them out and add the filling.
 Crimp on the lid, brush with egg, make a slit on top of the pie, then return to bake in the oven for 25 minutes at 200 C / Gas 6, or till golden brown.

 Serve with some boiled baby potatoes and green beans with a little sea salt on top.

-you can skim of the fat from the stock after you have cooked the chicken, when its in the jug, use a ladle slowly putting it in and you should get all the fat that way.
+To make it slightly healthier you can substitute the butter for margarine, but not not that light marg, its mainly water so it just evaporates while melting for the roux.
+You can skim of the fat from the stock after you have cooked the chicken, when it's in the jug, use a ladle slowly putting it in and you should get all the fat that way.